Apparel, Housing, and Resource Management Careers

 Other career-related resources include:

 The annual Property Management Career Fair introduces you to industry professionals who are interested in hiring you for paid internships and full-time employment.
-This years Property Management career fair will be held on Thursday March 22, 2018 from 9-11 at The German Club Manor.
+This year's Property Management career fair will be held on Thursday, March 26th from 9-11 at The German Club Manor.